LLM Usage and Manipulation in Peer Review

 I can confirm that (at least one) major conference must be screening for these, [...] one of my very own submissions just got desk rejected for including such a prompt (in the pdf sent for review [...] they must have some system in place to scan for these and filter papers out before the reviewing process.

-In this author's case, the hidden prompt was not explicitly against the conference's policies.
-It was only when they got rejected due to "scientific misconduct" that they realized the prompt was an issue.
-They didn't even consult with the co-authors before adding it, and the co-authors were fine with that after the rejection came in.
+In this case, the hidden prompt didn't explicitly violate the conference policies.
+It was only when the paper got rejected due to "scientific misconduct" that the author realized the prompt was an issue.
+They hadn't even consulted with their co-authors before adding it, but the co-authors were fine with this after the rejection came in.

-I expect that conferences will soon update their policies to explicitly ban hidden prompts.
-One of them, ICML, already has.
+Conferences will likely update their policies soon to explicitly ban hidden prompts.
+ICML, a top machine learning conference, already has.

 Are the hidden prompts unethical?